Changing Light Colors on the Amazon Echo: What Does Each Color Mean?

 • Solid White Light: The light ring on top of your Amazon device will turn solid white when you are adjusting the volume of the device.

-Even More Amazon Echo Colors
+Even More Amazon Echo Light Colors Meaning

 • Spinning Blue Light that ends with a Purple Light: You have set your Amazon device to “Do Not Disturb” mode.